Relief & Development > Development Projects

 - 1.6 million of those who die are children

 Crossroads Missions would like to thank the Canadian International Development Agency (CIDA) for their financial support of the 3:1 funding match towards our clean water and sanitation initiative in northern Uganda. (matching grant portion is closed)

-Together with our partner on the ground Victory Outreach Ministries, we are in our second year of a 3 year water and sanitation project that will help improve the lives of families who desperately lack these resources.
-To date, 5 new wells have been dug, 27 boreholes have been repaired along with the construction of 17 pit latrines for proper sanitation practices.
+Together with our partner on the ground Victory Outreach Ministries, we are in our final months of this 3 year water and sanitation project that has been helping to improve the lives of families who desperately lacked these resources.

 Due to insufficient water sources, women and children are walking up to 3 km, waiting hours in a line-up, and returning home at the end of the day.
 As a result, it can take up to 6 hours both walking and waiting for water.